Manderby/NALib/Readme.txt

 Types are always typedef'd, meaning you won't have to write the struct keyword all the time when declaring variables.
 Also enums are typedef'd with a clear name.
-Examples: NAInt, NAArray, NATextEncoding
+Examples: NAAscDateTimeFormat, NATextEncoding

 Some macros have just one identifier after the prefix.
 These macros denote key values often used in all of the source code.
 Examples: NA_NULL, NA_RESTRICT

 Some other macros have multiple identifiers after the prefix.
 The first identifier denotes the topic which the macros are used for.
-The remaining identifiers are a more and more defined description of what the macro describes.
+The remaining identifiers are a more and more refined description of what the macro describes.
 Examples: NA_SYSTEM_WINDOWS, NA_ENDIANNESS_BIG

 Functions have a description of what they do after the prefix.
-The first word after the prefix is usually a verb, such as Convert, Create or Get.
+The first word after the prefix is usually a verb, such as Convert, Locate or Get.
 After that comes usually a type upon which the function operates.
-For example Array or String but also something like i8 or 32, denoting an integer with 8 bits or an array with 32 bits.
+For example Array or String but also something like i8 or 32, denoting an integer with 8 bits or a memory block with 32 bits.
 After that, a more concrete description of what the function does or expects as parameters is given.
 Like for example WithSize, FromFilename.

 Variables and printf arguments are rarely used in NALib.
-They have an appropriate description after the prefix.
+They have an appropriate description after the prefix like for example

+na_monthenglishabbreviationnames, na_runtime
+NA_PRIi, NA_TAB, NA_NL_UNIX